rockettheme/docs/Docs/wordpress/themes/alerion/special.md

 ![][headline3]

-Setting the text you wish to appear as the headline and subheading for each section in a module is a fairly simple process.
+Setting the text you wish to appear as the headline and subheading for each section in a widget is a fairly simple process.
 You only need to do the following steps.

 1. Navigate to **Admin -> Alerion Theme**.
 2. Go to the **Style** tab and set the text for Showcase, Feature, Utility, and so on (pictured above).